Credit reports are records of your financial history.

-There are many accounts you might not see on credit reports, like cell phone plans and utility accounts: cable television, internet, gas, and water.
-However, if you default or go delinquent on any of these payment obligations, they may end up on your credit reports if the account is sent to collections and the collector reports it – which should be avoided if at all possible.
+There are many accounts you might not see on credit reports either, like cable television, cellphone plans, internet and utilities.
+However, if you default or are delinquent on any of these payment obligations, they may end up on your credit reports if the account is sent to collections and the collector reports it – which should be avoided if at all possible.

 Why aren’t my credit scores on my credit reports?

 Credit scores aren’t listed on credit reports.
 They’re calculated separately based on the information in credit reports.

 When you’re ordering your free annual credit report, each of the three credit bureaus will give you the option to add a credit score to your report for a fee.

 And thanks to Dodd-Frank Act amendments to the FCRA, consumers are entitled to see certain credit scores for free if they’ve been denied credit or received less attractive loan terms as a result of their scores.

 If you apply for a loan or credit card and the company uses one of your credit scores to either deny your application or offer less favorable terms (adverse approval), they must send you an adverse action letter.
 Legally, that letter must disclose the score that was used and the credit bureau it came from.

 Nowadays, it’s much easier to check your scores for free, and as often as you like, by using a credit monitoring service, like Credit Karma.

 Why isn’t my account on my credit reports?